 The analytical approximation reproduces remarkably well the numerical results up to $t_D$.
-The two lines in the main panel of Fig.~\ref{fig:spLMG} (a) can hardly be distinguished.
-The oscillations are in excellent agreement with the numerics, as well as their decay $SP^{Decay}(t)$, indicated with the dashed line and given by Eq.~(\ref{SPsuman}) without the cosine function.
+The two lines in the main panel of figure~\ref{fig:spLMG} (a) can hardly be distinguished.
+The numerical oscillations as well as their decay agree extremely well with the analytical expression (\ref{SPsuman}).

-At times of the order of $t_D$, the decay of the survival probability is power law, as mentioned in Ref.~\cite{Santos2016}.
-The power-law decay, fitted as $2.506/t$, is illustrated with a solid red line in the inset of Fig.~\ref{fig:spLMG} (a).
-This behavior, including the pre-factor, can be justified analytically in the semi-classical limit (see the next subsection and Appendix~\ref{App6bis}).
+At times of the order of $t_D$, the decay of the oscillations of the survival probability is power law, in accord with \cite{Santos2016}.
+This is confirmed with the fit $2.506/t$ illustrated with a solid red line in the inset of figure~\ref{fig:spLMG} (a).
+This behavior, including the pre-factor, can be justified analytically in the semi-classical limit (see the next subsection and \ref{App6bis} ).

-Fig.~\ref{fig:spLMG} (b) makes more evident what happens at long times, when the discrete nature of the spectrum becomes important.
+Figure~\ref{fig:spLMG} (b) makes more evident what happens at long times, when the discrete nature of the spectrum becomes important.
 Beyond $t_D$, the numerical curve fluctuates around the infinite time average, while the analytical expression simply stabilizes at $IPR$.